smbjorklund/media_update/README.txt

     git submodule update --init --recursive

-to grab the rest of the code to get a working envirionment.
+to grab the rest of the code to get a working environment.

-To set up a test site, configure Apache to serve the the 'drupal' directory at the root of some virtual host.
+To set up a test site, configure Apache to serve the 'drupal' directory at the root of some virtual host.
 Having the string 'uib' as part of of the hostname helps the git ignore rules in the drupal repo.
 You might for instance use a domainname like 'w3.uib.local' set up as an alias for localhost.